QuickLogic-Corp/quicklogic-fpga-toolchain/README.md

 The example designs are provided in separate directories at $INSTALL_DIR/install/tests:

-1. `counter_16bit` - simple 16-bit up-counter .
+1. `counter_16bit` - simple 16-bit up-counter.
 The design targets the the device ql-eos-s3 and package PD64.

 To run the examples, run following commands:
 ```bash